Game Editor

 This is where a room comes to life.
 Automations react on their own — an objective is solved, the timer hits a moment, a device changes — and do something: release a lock, drop the lights, play a sting, send a warning.
 Scenes are the same kind of actions packaged as a sequence you run on demand, and Quick Actions put those one tap away on the control page.

 All three are scoped to one game: they’re only active while that game runs, and they can read and write that game’s variables and constants and drive its devices and displays.
-You build them in the Editor — open the game and go to the Automations tab, which also holds the game’s Scenes, Variables, and Constants.
+You build them in the Editor — open the game and go to the Logic tab, which holds four sub-tabs: Automations, Scenes, Variables, and Constants.

 Game vs. business-wide logic